mantislin/FoobarAutoIntervalPlay/README.md

-# FoobarAutoIntervalPlay
+# mautohotkeys
-for using fb2k better for myself
+autohotkey scripts for myself